nekochango/fishingz/README.md

 + Open Directory for DB by entering C-u C-i from the command line.
 (Key can be changed)

 #### :fish: 2　Select a path
-+ Move the cursor to / etc / systemd
++ Move the cursor to /etc/systemd
-+ Press Ctrl-k to copy / etc / systemd to clipboard (key can be changed)
++ Press Ctrl-k to copy /etc/systemd to clipboard (key can be changed)
 + Paste to the console with Shift-Insert
 ![ctrlk](https://user-images.githubusercontent.com/39640214/41803236-c112332c-76c1-11e8-920a-c986c656e75a.gif)